victorvalle/lexicon-site-1/src/pages/docs/patterns/loading_indicator.md

 ---
-title: "Spinner WIP"
+title: "Loading indicator"
-description: "Spinner pattern description"
+description: "Loading indicator pattern description"
 layout: "guide"
 weight: 1
 ---

 ## Definition
-Spinners show the user that an external process, like a connection, is being executed.
+Loading indicator shows the user that an external process, like a connection, is being executed.

 ## Usage